cj1128/rsademo/README.md

 # Tada 🎉
 ```

-This is just for demonstration.
-If you need to send a file safely, you should use [age](https://github.com/FiloSottile/age) or PGP.
+NOTE: **This is just for demonstration.
+If you need to send a file safely, you should use [age](https://github.com/FiloSottile/age) or PGP.**